smaolab/github.io/README.md

 # Website Readme

-This directory contains the code for the SMAOLAB website dedicated to the differnet LXR Firmawre (unoffials ones) and M4L PLUG-ins.
+This directory contains the code for the SMAOLAB website dedicated to the different LXR Firmware (unofficial ones) and M4L PLUG-ins.

 ## Contributing & help